piglovesyou/yyy/docs/recipes/how-to-implement-routing.md

-React Starter Kit (RSK) uses [Universal Router](https://github.com/kriasoft/universal-router) npm module that is built around the same concepts demonstrated earlier with the major differences that it supports nested routes and provides you with the helper `Link` React component.
+React Starter Kit (RSK) uses [Universal Router](https://github.com/kriasoft/universal-router) npm module that is built around the same concepts demonstrated earlier with the major differences that it supports nested routes and provides you with the helper `Index` React component.
 It can be seen as a lightweight more flexible alternative to React Router.

 * It has simple code with minimum dependencies (just `path-to-regexp` and `babel-runtime`)